B-Tanonaka/B-Tanonaka/README.md

 Currently looking for full stack or front-end roles with a hybrid or remote structure in the San Francisco Bay Area 🌉

 ## About Me
-- 📹 I’m working on converting my [portfolio](https://bretttanonaka.com/) from video production to engineering focused
+- 💻 I’m working on converting my [portfolio](https://bretttanonaka.com/) from video production to engineering focused
 - 🌱 I’m currently learning about data visualization with charts; next I plan on learning D3
 - 🎥 Formally a video producer, my work has been featured on [Yahoo!
-Finance](https://finance.yahoo.com/video/enjoy-technology-public-1-2-160245107.html), [Bloomberg](https://www.bloomberg.com/news/videos/2021-10-18/apple-veteran-ron-johnson-takes-enjoy-technology-public), and in
+Finance](https://finance.yahoo.com/video/enjoy-technology-public-1-2-160245107.html), [Bloomberg](https://www.bloomberg.com/news/videos/2021-10-18/apple-veteran-ron-johnson-takes-enjoy-technology-public), and in [Times Square](https://vimeo.com/715789847/065e312552)
 - ❓ Ask me about anything related to the PERN stack or After Effects Expressions